 There are slow growing and also very aggressive forms of this cancer.
 When these tumors become larger than 2 cm, poorly differentiated under the microscope, invade beyond the dermis layer of the skin, or become wrapped around a nerve, they have a much higher risk for metastasis and possibly death.
 This is why routine skin exams and early treatment are critical for a successful and healthy outcome.

 Yes.
 As with all skin cancers, early diagnosis and treatment is critical.
 More than 1 million people will be diagnosed with squamous cell carcinoma this year in the United States.
 And at least 15,000 people will die of it this year.
 That is more than twice as many people as those who die from melanoma.

 There are multiple ways to treat them including curettage, wide local excision, radiation, lasers, and Mohs micrographic surgery.
 Our Mohs surgeon, Dr. Jessica Kim, is an expert in performing Mohs micrographic surgery.
 This technique offers the highest cure rate percentage for primary tumors.
 It also saves the most amount of healthy tissue.

 If you have a lesion that could be a skin cancer, please don’t wait.
 Getting these treated early before they become aggressive is critical to a successful outcome.

-Make an appointment online or call us today to see how we can help utilize the most advanced methods with highest cure rates possible to treat any skin cancers that arise.
+Request an appointment online or call us today to see how we can help utilize the most advanced methods with the highest cure rates possible to treat any skin cancers that arise.